LITW-Refined/PilzMcSammelsorium/README.md

 - Recips can be turned off completely.
 - All blocks or items can be turned on or off.
 - Each other feature can be turned on or off.

-# Contribution

-Fell free to contribue anything here.
-My time is limited and I only add what I really need.
-World generation for example would be really nice, but I don't really need it.
-Other ores flower or any other blocks.

 # Features